night-fury-me/Environment-Configuration/README.md

 ## Environment Configurations

-These are the common **config** files of my daily working environment.
+These are the common **config** files for my daily working environment.

 ## Preview